Rstraney/IDS-6145-Final-Project/README.md

 - acknowledge how we developed a model of our system that could not fully implement all the aspects of the Disney transporation system.

 _Data_.
-For our project and model, we found it difficult to implement real data within our model.
-This is due to the fact that Disney does not provide public records of data.
-We had to use synthtic data in our model in order to
+For our model, we found it difficult to implement real data within our model.
+This is due to the fact that Disney does not provide public data sets.
+As states earlier in our written report, the Walt Disney company operates in a proprietery nature.
+Due to the company's proprietery nature, we found limited to no real data sets.
+As a result we could not implement real data sets from Disney World.
+Therefore, we had to implement synthetic data to meet specific needs in the Anylogic features.
+In our research, we found that the Walt Disney company discloses their real data sets for the protection, privacy, and confidentiality of their guests.
+Thus, we had to use synthetic data in our model on Anylogic.

 _Model resolution and model fidelity_.
-For our project, we felt that we lacked some degree of detail and precision due to the limited real world aspects in our model.
+For our model, we identified limitiations in regards to model resolution and model fidelity.
+In our Modeling and Simultion course, we learned that model resolution refers to detail and precision of real world aspects in a model or simulation.
+We felt that we had limited model resolution becasue we ran into issues with implementing ...

+We also identified limitations regarding model fidelity.
+Model fidelity refers to the accuracy of the representation when compared to the real world.
+We believe that our model provides some degree of accuracy when it comes to comparing our model to the real world.
+However, there were aspects of the Disney World Magic Kingdom transportation system that we did not implement in our model.
+For example, we did not implement the logic for the trams that operate from the guest parking lots (Hero and Villian lot) to the TTC.
+This was not implemented due to the complexity of our model's logic.
+We could not get the logic for the tram piece to work in conjuction with transit logic we have running.
+Therefore, we believe that we have limited model fidelity in our model.